asadiceccarelli/italian-wholesale/README.md

 > Zonal comparison for a dual cycle one hour battery.

 The revenue from a cycling a battery twice a day can be calculated by splitting the day into a morning and evening cycle.
 After inspecting the price profile shown in the previous section, which demonstrates two peaks and two troughs, it is a safe assumption that a dual cycle battery will charge and discharge once before 12pm and once after.
 Following this the potential revenue can be calculated again which again demonstrates the North and Central North regions returning the most, although the order of the bottom three regions is slightly shuffled.
-This can be compared to the GB market again, which has the potential to return 59.4 k€/MW for a one hour battery operating two cycles a day - far lower than any region in Italy.
+This can be compared to the GB market again, which has the potential to return 96.4 k€/MW for a one hour battery operating two cycles a day - which has a increased at a slower rate in comparison to the single cycle one-hour battery.
 This is likely due to the fact that the GB price profile does not seem to have a morning peak as in Italy - the higher prices tend to fall in the evening and hence does not benefit from an additional morning cycle to the same extent.

 ### Two hour single cycle